krifla/2dQGnum/README.md

 model_core.py         --> definition and solution of matrix problem

-prepare_variables.py  --> calcucating new model variables and extending all model variables to two dimensions
+prepare_variables.py  --> calculating new model variables and extending all model variables to two dimensions

 plot_output.py        --> scripts for visualisation of model output

-trajectories.py       --> calulcates backward trajectories
+trajectories.py       --> calculates backward trajectories